 - Automated, web-based purchasing

-Symscape was founded in 2006 by Richard Smith, who graduated from UMIST (now University of Manchester), England with a degree in mechanical engineering, followed by an EngD (PhD combined with MBA courses) in Computational Fluid Dynamics (CFD) - thesis: Automatic Grid Generation for Compressible Navier-Stokes Solvers in Aerodynamic Design for Complex Geometries, May 1996.
+Symscape was founded in 2006 by Richard Smith, who graduated from UMIST (now University of Manchester), England with a degree in mechanical engineering, followed by an EngD (PhD combined with MBA courses) in CFD - thesis: Automatic Grid Generation for Compressible Navier-Stokes Solvers in Aerodynamic Design for Complex Geometries, May 1996.

 Rich's industrial career spans both the application and development of CFD at leading companies including BAE Systems, Fluent (now part of ANSYS), CD-Adapco and Advantage CFD.